NDLANO/moodle-local_h5pcaretaker/README.md

 ## Usage
 The plugin will set up the URL <your-moodle-site>/local/h5p-caretaker.
 Go there, upload an H5P file and check the report for potential improvements of the content.
+If you want to be the page to be available under a different URL, you can do this by setting up appropriate rewrite rules on your server.

 The plugin will also add an `H5P Caretaker` menu item to the toolbar of a course.

 ## Privacy